ethereum/execution-apis/src/engine/specification.md

 Consensus Layer client software **SHOULD** use `MESSAGE_ORDER_RESET_ID` as initial value of request ID to reset the ID cached by Execution Layer client software.
-If the ID of a request equals to `MESSAGE_ORDER_RESET_ID`, Execution Layer client software **MUST** process this request disregarding the ID of the previous one; it implies caching `MESSAGE_ORDER_RESET_ID` value as the previous request ID.
+If the ID of a request equals to `MESSAGE_ORDER_RESET_ID`, Execution Layer client software **MUST** process this request disregarding the ID of the previous one and use `MESSAGE_ORDER_RESET_ID` value as the latest previous request ID.

 ## Load-balancing and advanced configurations